 Each show is a stand-alone piece, but they also form a cohesive whole, like chapters of a book.
 I love finding the connections between the shows in themes, characters and call-backs.

+I regularly tour to regional South Australia and interstate.
+I especially love sharing the stories in regional towns and areas.
 If you're interested in talking about opportunities to share these shows with your community please get in touch.
 I'd love to talk with you.